 1. 2 Resorts in 1

 Since we have visited Sandals Grande Antigua twice, we have had the chance to stay in both the Caribbean Beachfront Village and the Mediterranean Oceanview Village.
-They are both completely different but each adds its unique design to the tropical landscape of the resort.
+They are both completely different but each adds its unique design to the tropical, Caribbean landscape of the resort.

 Caribbean Beachfront Village

-We stayed on this side of the couples only resort for our honeymoon in 2011 for 10 nights.
+We stayed for 10 nights on this side of the couples only resort for our honeymoon in 2011.
 The staff upgraded us to a Caribbean Honeymoon Grande Luxe Poolside Walkout Room.
 I would have categorized it as a garden view room with access to a pool, but you wouldn’t know that unless you were at the resort.